bazelbuild/rules_swift/doc/rules.md

 runtime type metadata, which only encodes the module name of the type where the symbol is defined; it is not repeated by the alias module.)

-This rule unconditionally prints a message directing users to migrate from the alias to the aliased modules---this is intended to prevent misuse of this rule to create "umbrella modules".

 > Caution: This rule uses the undocumented `@_exported` feature to re-export the
 > `deps` in the new module.
 You depend on undocumented features at your own
 > risk, as they may change in a future version of Swift.